Getting Started - Defining your Experimental Setup¶

 qubits[0].parameters.drive_lo_frequency = 6e9

-If you already the correct qubit parameters stored in an instance of TunableTransmonQubitParameters
+If you already have the correct qubit parameters stored in an instance of TunableTransmonQubitParameters

 (for example, loaded from a file), you can directly pass them to the parameters